wangtaotao0524/arcane/docs/docs/features/stacks/overview.md

 - **View Stacks:** See all your managed stacks and any external stacks detected on your Docker host.
 - **Create Stacks:** Add a new stack by giving it a name and pasting your `compose.yaml` content.
+- **Edit Environment Variables:** Use the built-in `.env` editor to manage environment variables for your stack.
 - **Start/Stop Stacks:** Easily start or stop all services in a stack with one click.
 - **Restart or Redeploy:** Restart a stack or redeploy it to pull the latest images for your services.
-- **Update Stacks:** Change the stack’s name or update its compose file.
+- **Update Stacks:** Change the stack’s name, update its compose file, or modify its environment variables.
 - **Remove Stacks:** Delete a stack and its definition from Arcane.
 - **Import External Stacks:** Bring existing stacks (not yet managed by Arcane) under Arcane’s control.